magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 As a result, `ret_from_fork` calls the function stored in `x19` register with the argument stored in `x20`.

-> :wrench:Try your self with QEMU: set a breakpoint at ret_from_fork, launch the kernel, and single step into the new process function
+> :wrench:Try your self with QEMU+GDB: set a breakpoint at ret_from_fork, launch the kernel, and single step into the new process function.

 ### Aside: Memory allocation